JPEldest/Farmapremium/README.md

 ### Comments and further development
 First of all thanks for the opportunity to take part of this process.
 I enjoyed a lot to code as I used to.

 Next would be that the dockerization has been not as good as I wanted to be.
 My personal laptop was not ready for the task, so in installing and getting it ready I lost a fair amount of time that could have gone to the code.
-That is the reason the mysql implementation is not working properly, since I could not manage to connected it as I should, or I would have been able but it would have left so little time to the coding itself.
+That means that some parts of the development have been rushed and also makes that test has such a low coverage

 This project is not over yet.
 There is always room for improvement.
-The first thing would be fixing the mysql container in docker.
-It is not allowing me to connect to the DB, for that reason I could not test the application outside the tests or run the migrations.
+The first thing would be making more unit tests, some requests have not been tested with tests, although I tested them all with POSTMAN

 I would have also loved to install a makefile or something similar, but I decided not to use time on that for such a small project.